Beauford Delaney: Mental deterioration

 He returned briefly to the United States in 1969 to see his family, dogged by mental illness.
 He believed malicious people came to him at night "and speak unpleasant and vulgar language and threaten malicious treatment…interfering with my health and urgent work…the constant, continuous creation."

 Shortly after his return to Paris in January 1970, Beauford began to display early symptoms of Alzheimer's disease.
 By the early 1970s, Beauford's sickness coupled with his financial instability made clear that he could no longer cope with daily life.
 In the autumn of 1973 his friend, Charles Gordon (Charley) Boggs, wrote to James Baldwin, "Our blessed Beauford is rapidly losing mental control."
 His friends tried to care for him but, in 1975, he was hospitalized and then committed to St Anne's Hospital for the Insane.
 Beauford Delaney died in Paris while at St Anne's on March 26, 1979.
-Charles Boggs handled Delaney will that was written on a scrap of paper in which Delaney had requested that he be buried in potters field.
+Charles Boggs handled Delaney's will, written on a scrap of paper, in which Delaney had requested that he be buried in Potter's Field.

-In his Introduction to the Exhibition of Beauford Delaney opening December 4, 1964 at the Gallery Lambert, James Baldwin wrote, "the darkness of Beauford's beginnings, in Tennessee, many years ago, was a black-blue midnight indeed, opaque and full of sorrow.
-And I do not know, nor will any of us ever really know, what kind of strength it was that enabled him to make so dogged and splendid a journey."